invpe/GridShell/README.md

 - People join the network with their ESP32 devices (nodes)
 - Network executes tasks (written in [MyBasic](https://github.com/paladin-t/my_basic)) on volunteer nodes
 - Each volunteer is granted a "Shell" (after validation) for a proper execution
-- Shell can be used to submit a task
-- Shells are used to write telemetry to the system
+- Shells are used to submit a tasks and use the network

 The more nodes connected, the more computing power the network has.

-Currently all of the tasks are submitted by the core-team members and these are mostly distributed calculations like averages for thousands of sensors every hour, statistical calcs for devices like CO2 sensors, headless sensors and tests plus development runs.
+Since version `0.05` everyone can submit a task and start using available resources :+1:

 All tasks are written with MyBasic, this allows to simplify integration / adoption even more.

-:thumbsup: Don't worry, you can submit tasks too, checkout the example integrations how it's done :smiley:

 # :boom: Important